mozilla/treeherder/treeherder/client/README.md

 Resultset collections contain meta data associated with a github pull request or a push to mercurial or any event that requires tests to be run on a repository.
-The most critical part of each resultset is the `revision_hash`, this is used as an identifier to associate test job data with.
+The most critical part of each resultset is the `revision_hash`.
+This is used as an identifier to associate test job data with.
 It can be any unique string of 50 characters at most.
 A resultset collection has the following data structure

 ```python
     [